Soneso/SwiftBasicPay/tutorial/manage_trust.md

 ![pin input](./img/manage_trust/pin_input.png)

-The user must enter their pincode, so that we can request and decrypt their secret key from the [secure storage](secure_data_storage.md).
+The user must enter their pincode, so that we can request and decrypt their secret key from the [`secure storage`](secure_data_storage.md).
 We will need it to sign the transaction.
 After entering the pincode and pressing the `Submit` button, the app builds the transaction and sends it to the Stellar Network.

 ![adding asset](./img/manage_trust/adding_asset.png)